-The first two exams will consist of short answers and one essay question.
+All three exams will consist of short answers and one essay question.
 Short answer is worth 1/3 of the exam grade and the essay is worth 2/3 of the grade.
 The second and third exams are not comprehensive.
-The third exam during finals week will consist of short answers and two essay questions and will be 105 minutes long.

 Exam policy requires that students follow the directions on the exam.
 For example, if you are requested to answer three out of four short answer questions, you should only answer three questions.
 If you answer all four questions, I will ONLY grade the FIRST THREE THAT YOU HAVE ANSWERED.
 I do not grade the best three out of four.
 Furthermore, this policy also applies to the essay section of the exams.
 For example, if the exam asks you to answer one out of two essay questions, you should only answer one essay question.
 If you answer both essay questions, I will ONLY grade the FIRST ONE YOU HAVE ANSWERED FOR THE ESSAY SECTION.
 I do not grade the best one out of two essays.
-On the third exam you will have a mandatory second essay question on Patel.
-Therefore, for that exam, you will have two essay questions instead of one.
 If you do not follow the directions, you will be marked down for not following them.